 How many people have personal chefs but are not buying their own health insurance, though?

-It's a legitimate question.
+One, it's a legitimate question.

 How many are paying for a personal chef but not buying health insurance?

-So this will lead a Democrats will propose a program called S chef, which will put a personal chef in every person's house.
+So this will lead, a Democrats will propose a program called S-Chef, which will put a personal chef in every person's house.

-Um well, that's right.
+Well, that's right.

-Thanks, Roger.
+Thanks, Roy.

 And when people like me, it's like buying the first big screen TV.